itzCozi/devbox/docs/src/content/docs/docs/cli.md

 - When a project is specified, only that environment is updated
 - With no project, all registered projects are updated
 - Pulls the latest base image, recreates the box with current devbox.json config, and re-runs setup commands
+ - Replays package install commands from `devbox.lock` to restore your previously installed packages

 **Options:**
 - None currently.
 Uses your existing configuration in `devbox.json` if present.